šŸ†

 TABLE III: Performance Comparison with Existing Models

-Table IV presents the final summary of experimental out- comes.
-The model demonstrated consistent performance across
+Table IV presents the nal summary of experimental out- comes.
+The model demonstrated consistent performance across training and testing phases, achieving high generalization capability.

 Metric Achieved Value (%)